Pranoti789/PortfolioProjects/README.md

 ## About Me
 I am a very keen data analyst with a wide interest in learning different technologies related to data analytics and visualisations.
 I am a Masters student specializing in Data Analytics.
-I have work experience with data visualisation tool like Power Bi which best intrests me as well as Azure Data Analysis Services including
+I have worked for Capgemini India in data visualisation tool like Power Bi which best intrests me as well as Azure Data Analysis Services including
 Azure data Factory, Databricks.
 I have also leveraged my knowledge scope in learning Data Science and Machine Learning areas as a part of my M.Sc degree which is a positive addition to my skill sets.
 The projects below showcase some of my work in the above fields.